dronecan/dronecan.github.io/Implementations/Pyuavcan/Tutorials/2._Basic_usage/index.md

 ### Timestamping

-It should be noted that Pyuavcan goes at great lengths to obtain precise timestamps of the received CAN frames, and, by extension, UAVCAN transfers (both messages and services).
+It should be noted that PyDroneCAN goes at great lengths to obtain precise timestamps of the received CAN frames, and, by extension, UAVCAN transfers (both messages and services).
 The exact method of timestamp estimation depends on the backend, so the most valid information can be obtained by looking at the source code of the backend of interest.